godotengine/godot-docs/tutorials/scripting/c_sharp/c_sharp_basics.rst

 Download and install the latest stable version of the SDK from the `.NET download page <https://dotnet.microsoft.com/download>`__.
-Godot 4.5 requires .NET 8 or later, but exporting to Android requires .NET 9 or later.
+Godot 4.8 requires .NET 10 or later.

 .. important::